FAQs

 Repairing wheels

-Like most other backends[1], scikit-build-core produced linux wheels, which are not redistrubutable cannot be uploaded to PyPI[2].
+Like most other backends[1], scikit-build-core produces linux wheels, which are not redistributable and cannot be uploaded to PyPI[2].
 You have to run your wheels through auditwheel to make manylinux wheels. cibuildwheel automatically does this for you.
 See repairing.

 Making a Conda recipe